hundben/CSPGF/README.markdown

 Features
 --------
 * All the features from [JPGF][2].
-* Ability to remove tokens without parsing the hole sentence again.
+* Ability to remove tokens without parsing the whole sentence again.
 * Works in both mono and .NET.

 How to build